lkldev/TooInstance_Public/README.md

 #### Prerequisites
   - Any IDE (Atom, Sublime Text etc.)
   - Python3
+    - *optional - you may set up a virtual environment to install the required packages*
   - pip (For installing Python Packages)
     - How to download? - https://pip.pypa.io/en/stable/installing/
   - awscli (To configure your AWS Access and Secret key)